Category theory for scientists (Old version): Categories of functors

 A consistent system of translation formulas is called a {\em sheaf}.
 It does not demand a universal ``true" temperature function, but only a consistent translation system between them.

 \end{application}

-The following definitions makes the notion of sheaf precise, but we must go slowly (because it will already feel quick to the novice).
+The following definitions (Definitions \ref{def:presheaf}, \ref{def:sheaf}) make the notion of sheaf precise, but we must go slowly (because it will already feel quick to the novice).
 For every region $U$, we can record the value of some function (say temperature) throughout $U$; although this record might consist of a mountain of data (a temperature for each point in $U$!), we think of it as one thing.
 That is, it is one element in the set of value-assignments throughout $U$.
-A sheaf holds the set of possible values-assignments-throughout-$U$'s for all the different $U$'s, as well as how a value-assignment throughout $U$ restricts to a value-assignment throughout $V$ for any subset $V\ss U$.
+A sheaf holds the set of possible values-assignments-throughout-$U$'s for all the different regions $U$, as well as how a value-assignment-throughout-$U$ restricts to a value-assignment-throughout-$V$ for any subset $V\ss U$.

 \begin{definition} Let $X$ be a topological space, let $\Op(X)$ denote its partial order of open sets, and let $\Op(X)\op$ be the opposite category.
 A {\em presheaf on $X$} is a functor $\mcO\taking\Op(X)\op\to\Set$.
 For every open set $U\ss X$ we refer to the set $\mcO(U)$ as the {\em set of values-assignments throughout $U$ of $\mcO$}.
 If $V\ss U$ is an open subset, it corresponds to an arrow in $\Op(X)$ and applying the functor $\mcO$ yields a function called the {\em restriction map from $U$ to $V$} and denoted $\rho_{V,U}\taking\mcO(U)\to\mcO(V)$.
-Given $a\in\mcO(U)$, we may denote $\rho(V,U)(a)$ by $a|_V$; it is called {\em the restriction of $a$ to $V$}.
+Given $a\in\mcO(U)$, we may denote $\rho_{V,U}(a)$ by $a|_V$; it is called {\em the restriction of $a$ to $V$}.

 The {\em category of presheaves on $X$} is simply $\Op(X)\op\set$; see Definition \ref{def:mcC-set}.

 \end{definition}